Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 #### Acceptance Criteria

-- User can submit a form including the Product and its category
+- User can submit a form including the Product

 ---